Morpheuslabs-io/neo-sample-python-sc/README.md

 `show state`.

+7. Create a new wallet or open an existing wallet

-7. Enter `neo> wallet create ./mywallet` and fill in a password to create a new wallet.
+Enter `neo> wallet create ./mywallet` and fill in a password to create a new wallet.
 Or open an existing wallet `neo> wallet open {path to wallet file}`

 8. Import the default account of the private network to the wallet